Collaborative Gym: A Framework for Enabling and Evaluating Human-Agent Collaboration: Experiment

 \textbf{Error analysis reveals core challenges for LM agents when collaborating with humans and demonstrates similarities between simulated and real conditions.}\quad We developed a failure mode annotation taxonomy through a single-pass review of all real human-agent collaboration trajectories collected from \system (Real).
 The resulting 26 error types were organized into five high-level categories: Communication (C), Situational Awareness (SA), Planning (PL), Environment Awareness (EA), and Personalization (P).
 Three authors independently hand-annotated 150 trajectories each from \system (Real) and \system (Simulated) conditions based on the taxonomy.
 As shown in \reftab{table:failure_mode_trailer}, we found that trajectories collected from these two conditions exhibit many similarities.
 The error distributions between the two conditions have a Spearman rank correlation of 0.803 ($p= 7.94 \times 10^{-7}$), indicating strong alignment.

 The most prevalent issues involve Communication and Situational Awareness~\citep{raiman2019long}.
 For instance, in~\reffig{Fig:communication_failure}, the agent fails to update collaborators on its status (C.1 \textit{``Agents process tasks without informing users, resulting in a lack of progress awareness''}, C.3 \textit{``Agents do not provide progress updates or notify users upon task completion''}) and provides incorrect summaries after executing actions (C.5 \textit{``Agents provide inadequate summaries after executing actions''}), causing human confusion and disrupting collaboration.
 In~\reffig{Fig:situational_awareness_failure}, the agent fails to decide when to ask the human for help or to incorporate the human's suggestions, repeatedly encountering the same issues during code execution and becoming trapped in an endless loop (SA.1 \textit{``Agents disregard session context, treating each request as an isolated task''}, SA.2 \textit{``Repetitive queries arise from neglecting prior interactions and user feedback''}, SA.3 \textit{``Agents fail to process multiple user messages cohesively''}).
 These errors highlight the limitations of current LMs when deployed in complex, agentic setups with human involvement.
-Additional representative failure cases are included in Appendix~\ref{appendix:cases}.
+In Appendix~\ref{appendix:error_analysis}~\reftab{tab:error_analysis}, we further attribute each second-level error category to the underlying LM and agent scaffolding.